EmanHerawy/open-gate/README.md

 1. **Seamless Integration**: Login with GitHub, connect your crypto wallet, and establish a unique developer account on the blockchain using the GitHub username.
 2. **Contribute and Engage**: Apply your skills to contribute to selected open-source projects, automatically linked to the user profile.
 3. **Reward Mechanism**: After successful pull request acceptance:
-   - Utilize a specialized Chainlink function to verify merged PRs.
    - Earn tokens for each contribution.
    - Promptly claim your rewards post-verification.